Free Self-Audit v4 2 MORE SIGNALS · No install · Runs in your browser

 What if I get a D or F?

-That means your agent is shipping without one of the five log signal classes.
+That means your agent is shipping without most of the 11 log signal classes.
 Either implement the missing signal yourself (use the prescriptive fix list above) or hire a human to read your full log archive and find the specific drifts.
-The $149 AI Ops Checkup is the second path.
+The $149 AI Ops Checkup covers signals 1-7; the $299 LLM Bill Triage covers signals 8-11 in depth (and reuses the first 7 to identify which tasks are responsible).

 What format should my logs be in?

 Any text format — JSON lines, plain prose, or a mix.
-The grader uses substring heuristics (words like "retry", "ok", "success", "done", "failed", "error", HTTP status codes, ISO timestamps).
+The grader uses substring heuristics (words like "retry", "ok", "success", "done", "failed", "error", "idempotency", "ignore previous", "tokens", "cost", "context", HTTP status codes, ISO timestamps).
 It does not need structured fields.
 Roughly 50 lines is enough for a meaningful grade.